-I-Corps Sites at individual academic institutions provide infrastructure, advice, resources, networking opportunities, training and modest funding to enable groups to transition their work into the marketplace or into becoming I-Corps Team applicants.
-Cornell University, University of Rochester, and the Rochester Institute of Technology each have individual I-Corps Sites.
+I-Corps Sites at individual academic institutions provide infrastructure, advice, resources, networking opportunities, training and modest funding to help researchers explore commercialization opportunities and prepare to become I-Corps Team applicants.
+Node partners Cornell, Rochester, and RIT each have I-Corps Sites.

 I-Corps Nodes are designed to support regional needs for innovation education, infrastructure and research.
-The eight national Nodes work cooperatively to build, utilize and sustain a national innovation ecosystem that further enhances the development of technologies, products and processes that benefit society.
+The nine national Nodes work cooperatively to build, utilize and sustain a national innovation ecosystem that further enhances the development of technologies, products and processes that benefit society.

 The National Science Foundation’s I-Corps initiatives empower researchers and aspiring startups to combine their technical and scientific knowledge with an entrepreneurial mindset to develop new technologies that meet a market need and benefit society.